joeyipara02/Azure-AD-Project/README.md

 * **Once the deployment is complete you have now creating a VM on Azure.
 Congrats!!**

+# Step:4 Connect to Virtual Machine Using Remote Desktop

 ![Alt Text](https://i.imgur.com/ZICzVAv.png)

-* **Now that we created our VM let's go take a look at it.
+* **Now that we created our VM let's go take a look at it and see how we connect to it.
 Navigate to the Azure portal and click on "Virtual Machine"**

 ![Alt Text](https://i.imgur.com/5Rn5Fxx.png)